BND Hamburger Icon

 Decentralized

-Almost all employees have equal power, with executives perhaps slightly more powerful
+Nearly all employees share equal power, with executives holding only slightly more authority.

 Matrix